Choosing ElectronicsChoosing Electronics Confused by the myriad of options available on today's electronic equipment for bass boats? You're not alone.

 The other major factor in getting the most functional use from your trolling motor is batteries.
 If you are going to put in a long day with heavy use, invest in the more and powerful marine batteries.

 The second most important electronic device to assist you in bass fishing is a depth finder.
-The same technology that has allowed widespread use of portable telephones has permitted the reduction of size in liquid crystal units.
+The same technology that has allowed widespread use of cell phones has permitted the reduction of size in electronic graphs.
 It has also increased the number of functions available to fishermen.

 When purchasing a depth finder you can find everything from cheaper units with limited functions to products with extensive computer capabilities.
 Fortunately even the lower priced units do a good job of tracking the bottom as well as marking structure and fish.

 Again, you need to select this product with your personal fishing in mind.
 Choose the model that has the options you require.
-The ability to add speed, temperature, and a trip log require that you purchase a middle to high-ranged priced depth finder.
 As you step up in price, with both Humminbird and Lowrance, you also get units with more pixels.
 These are the little squares that pass along the screen from left to right to build the image.
 More pixels bring sharper detail to the screen.

 Another option, or feature, on the higher dollar units are dual and tri-beam transducers.
 These allow you to see three to five times what you could see with single crystal transducers.